chinamike65/hugo-tuolesi/content/book3/book3en.md

 Part 2: How to Learn The Three Principal Aspects of the Path ……………… 29

-Chapter 1 The root of the Path is to be close to the guru…………..
+Chapter 1 The root of the Path is to be close to the guru …………..
 31

-Section 1 Requirements for a Guru...
+Section 1 Requirements of a Guru...
 34

-1. Basic requirements for a guru...
+1. Basic requirements of a guru...
 34

 (1) Pure Morality ...
 34